TYPES OF WINDOW AND STORE DISPLY

 and placed so as to enhance the visual impact on the customer.
 The walls in a

-store can be excellent area for display.
-A flat wall can use fixtures for
+store can be excellent area colorful

 3. ISOLATED DISPLAYS